 Choose video games wisely

-You don’t have to ban your kids from screen time just to get them to get off of their rumps.
-Games like Nickelodeon Fit by 2K Play for preschoolers focuses on exercises for kids.
-Or, focus on games like Just Dance 3 that track your “just sweat” points for family fitness fun.
+You don’t have to ban screen time just to get your kids off their rumps.
+Games for preschoolers like Nickelodeon Fit (Nick Shop, $27) focus on exercises for kids.
+Or, try games like Just Dance 3 (Amazon, $20), which tracks your “just sweat” points for family fitness fun.

 Before your next family trip, pack up these tips to sneak in family exercise on vacation >>

-Instead of activities that involve lots of downtime like going to the movies, select activities that involve a lot of walking or physical involvement that helps you sneak in family fitness.
-Destinations such as Disneyland, excursions such as horseback riding or even a dip in the swimming pool will help your children be active without cramming the message of exercise down their throats.
+Instead of activities like going to the movies, which involve lots of sitting around, select activities that involve a lot of physical involvement and that help you sneak in family fitness.
+Going to destinations such as Disneyland, going horseback riding or even going for a dip in the swimming pool will help your children be active without your having to cram the message of exercise down their throats.